 [One of these things is not like the others]

-*To make the drink even more festive, feel free to add in some green food coloring!
-I actually blended it up with a little spinach for color, which sadly, does not magically turn it into a healthy elixir (bonus vitamins! haha).
+I blended mine with a little spinach for a more festive green cocktail, which sadly, does not magically turn it into a healthy elixir (bonus vitamins! haha).
 It does make it pretty, though 🙂